jwashek/exagora.me/_posts/2022-10-16-the-blood-of-jesus.md

 ---
 title: "The Blood of Jesus: Is It Necessary?"
-excerpt: "What is the Gospel and why is it so important?"
+excerpt: "Is the blood important?"
 image:
   path: /images/blood.jpeg
   caption: "Photo from [Bob Yandian Ministries](https://www.bobyandian.com/bible-topics/the-blood-and-the-name)"